modular-ml/wrapyfi/README.md

 </tr>
 </table>

 Run `yarpserver` from the command line.
-Now execute the python script above (with wrapify) twice setting `LISTEN = False` and `LISTEN = True`.
+Now execute the python script above (with wrapyfi) twice setting `LISTEN = False` and `LISTEN = True`.
 You can now type with the publisher's command line and preview the message within the listiner's

 <img src="https://user-images.githubusercontent.com/4982924/144660266-42b00a00-72ee-4977-b5aa-29e3691321ef.gif" width="96%"/>

 For more examples on usage, refer to the [usage documentation](docs/usage.md).
-Run scripts in the [examples directory](examples) for seeing Wrapify in action.
+Run scripts in the [examples directory](examples) for seeing Wrapyfi in action.

 # Supported Formats